NJ Task Force on Child Abuse and Neglect - 2022 Skill Building Conference

-The 2022 Skill Building Conference will offer 4.5 Clinical or Cultural Competency Contact Hours of Continuing Education (CE) for Social Workers, Licensed Marriage and Family Therapists, and Licensed Professional Counselors.
+The 2023 Biennial Conference will offer 4.5 Ethical or Cultural Competency Contact Hours of Continuing Education (CE) for Social Workers, Licensed Marriage and Family Therapists, and Licensed Professional Counselors.

 Stockton University is authorized to offer continuing education credits for social workers in New Jersey, Pennsylvania, Maryland, Virginia, Connecticut, and Massachusetts for licensure and certification renewal by the licensure boards in those states.
 Stockton’s undergraduate and graduate programs in social work are accredited by the Council on Social Work Education (CSWE).

 Stockton University, Office of Continuing Studies is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0635.

 NJ Department of Children and Families employees will receive 4.5 Training Credits and have their attendance recorded in the DCF LMS.

 Aysha E. Schomburg, JD

 Nancy Carre-Lee, MSW